-Global economic and market conditions impact levels of consumer and business spending, which have been negatively impacted as a result of the COVID-19 pandemic.
+Since early 2020, the world has been, and continues to be, impacted by the coronavirus ("COVID-19") pandemic.
+The COVID-19 pandemic, and various measures imposed by the governments of many countries, states, cities and other geographic regions to prevent its spread, have negatively impacted global economic and market conditions, including levels of consumer and business spending.
 Consequently, the Company's operating performance, primarily within its merchant acquiring and payment-related businesses, which earn transaction-based fees, has been adversely affected, and may continue to be adversely affected, by the economic impact of the COVID-19 pandemic.
-The extent of the impact of the COVID-19 pandemic on the Company's future operational and financial performance will depend on, among other matters, the duration and intensity of the pandemic; the level of success of global vaccination efforts; governmental and private sector responses to the pandemic and the impact of such responses on the Company; and the impact of the pandemic on the Company's employees, clients, vendors, operations and sales, all of which are uncertain and cannot be predicted.
+The extent of the impact of the COVID-19 pandemic on the Company's future operational and financial performance will depend on, among other matters, the duration and intensity of the pandemic; the level of success of global vaccination efforts; governmental and private sector responses to the pandemic and the impact of such responses on the Company; and the impact of the pandemic on the Company's employees, clients, vendors, supply chain, operations and sales, all of which are uncertain and difficult to predict.
 These changing conditions may also affect the estimates and assumptions made by management.
 Such estimates and assumptions affect, among other things, the valuations of the Company's long-lived assets, definite-lived intangible assets and equity method investments; the impairment assessment of goodwill; the Company's deferred tax assets and related valuation allowances; the estimate of current expected credit losses; and certain pension plan assumptions.
-Changes in any assumptions used may result in an impairment or other charge that, if incurred, could have a material adverse impact on the Company's results of operations, total assets and total equity in the period recognized.
-Events and changes in circumstances arising subsequent to December 31, 2020, including those resulting from the impacts of the COVID-19 pandemic, will be reflected in management's estimates for future periods.
+It is reasonably possible that changes in any assumptions used may result in an impairment or other charge that, if incurred, could have a material adverse impact on the Company's results of operations, total assets and total equity in the period recognized.
+Events and changes in circumstances arising subsequent to December 31, 2021, including those resulting from the impacts of the COVID-19 pandemic, will be reflected in management's estimates for future periods.